Binyamin-Brion/TextureAtlasCreator/README.md

 ## Overview

-This is a project to create a texture atlas for used in 3D programs.
-It was made as a personal project to do three things:

-* Have an alternative program to create texture atlases
-* Gain experience with C++ and Qt
-* Learn how to deal with codebase that is constantly being modified and growing
+A texture atlas is a texture that is itself made of several textures.
+This provides benefits in terms of rendering efficiency in a 3D enivornment, depending on how the rendering is done.
+Alternatively, it can be used when using separate textures results in too many texture buffers for a given platform, by allowing to effectively use several textures with one texture buffer.

+This project provides a way of creating texture atlases, along with the associated specular texture atlases.
+It does this while providing the means to help avoid issues that can appear while using texture atlases, chiefly sub-textures bleeding into each other during mipmapping.

 ## Features

 * Create atlases of arbitrary sizes and many different image formats
 * Ability to move textures around once placed to optimize available space
-* Specify borders around images within the atlases to deal with issues that pop up when mipmapping texture atlases
+* Specify borders around images within the atlases to help deal with issues that pop up when mipmapping texture atlases
 * Apply simple edits (and undo them) to a texture within an atlas, along with the texture's associated specular texture